rachit9876/booking.system/README.md

   [Click Here To Direct Start](http://localhost/phpmyadmin/)
 - Create a new database by running the below
-- Run the SQL script below in the SQL tab:
+- Run the SQL script below in the `SQL` tab of [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/) :

 ```sql
 CREATE DATABASE bookmyevent;